minduca/gonzague-bot/README.md

 npm start
 ```

-The bots accepts messages on the following endpoint:
+The bot accepts messages on the following endpoint:

 ```bash
 http://localhost:3978/api/messages